Pete-C2/Raspberry-Pi-Pin-Test/README.md

 # Raspberry Pi Pin Test
 Python program to test all the 40 pin I/O header pins.
+The program checks that the inputs and outputs correctly drive static voltage levels.
 This is useful if you buy a secondhand Pi or think you might have damaged one or more of the I/O pins.

+More complex testing is not included.

 Requires:
 - The [GPIO Library](https://sourceforge.net/projects/raspberry-gpio-python/) (Already on most Raspberry Pi OS builds)